scraperflow/scraper-node-template/README.md

 Template project for developing custom nodes quickly.

-It provides a simple functiona node which implements the identity function.
+It provides a simple functional node which implements the identity function.

 A functional and workflow test are provided.

+Package nodes with

+`gradle build`